ratwolfzero/Chladni_Figures/README.md

    - The absolute displacement is visualized as colormap with |Z|^0.2 to enhance contrast of nodal lines.
    Dark regions approximate nodal lines; bright regions are anti-nodes.

-   - The resulting superposition (modulated by γ) roughly captures the richness of real Chladni patterns.
-   While the simulation assumes a nearly single-frequency drive (like a bow), γ mimics real-world plate imperfections that broaden resonances, causing several nearby modes to be excited simultaneously.
+   - TThe resulting superposition (modulated by $\gamma$) captures the richness of real Chladni patterns.
+While the simulation assumes a nearly single-frequency drive (like a bow), $\gamma$ mimics real-world elastic plate imperfections that broaden resonances, causing several nearby modes to be excited simultaneously.

    - The title displays the driving frequency $f$ and the eigenmode (m, n) with the closest eigenfrequency $f_{mn}$.
 With a small damping factor (γ = 0.01), the pattern is dominated by this mode or its degenerate pair (e.g., (m, n) and (n, m) for a square membrane), producing a clear Chladni figure resembling that mode’s nodal lines.
 When the driving frequency matches an eigenfrequency exactly, the pattern corresponds to a single Chladni figure.
 For driving frequencies between eigenfrequencies or with larger γ (e.g., >0.1), multiple modes contribute, creating blended or asymmetric patterns.
 In such cases, the title lists the top contributing modes based on their resonance weights, reflecting the superposition shaping the pattern.

    >**Note**: At small γ, numerical precision may slightly affect which mode is listed first, especially for degenerate pairs with identical eigenfrequencies.
 For larger γ, the title highlights the modes most responsible for the visible pattern.

 2. **Approximation and Model Choice:**

-   - **Particles are not explicitly simulated**.
+- Particles are not explicitly simulated.

-   - The mathematical model uses an ideal flexible **membrane** (like a drumhead) under tension, with sinusoidal eigenfunctions and eigenfrequencies proportional to \$\sqrt{m^2 + n^2}\$.
-This simplifies the physics of rigid **plates** with bending stiffness.
+- The mathematical model uses an ideal flexible square membrane (like a drumhead) under tension, with sinusoidal eigenfunctions and eigenfrequencies $f_{mn} \propto \sqrt{m^2 + n^2}$ for a square membrane ($L_x = L_y$).
+This simplifies the physics of elastic plates with bending stiffness.

-   - The membrane model was chosen for **computational efficiency**, allowing real-time interactive exploration.
-This approach successfully captures the qualitative behavior and visual essence of modal patterns, reproducing the kinds of figures observed when a real plate is driven by a bow.
+- The square membrane model was chosen for computational efficiency, enabling real-time interactive exploration while capturing the nodal patterns observed in real Chladni experiments driven by a bow.

 ---